 Day 1: Sigchos to Insilivi // 14 km // 3 – 4 hours of active trekking time

-- Continue to follow the road where you will pass a white church painted with red trim and two red crosses on top.
+- Continue to follow the road, where you will pass a white church painted with red trim and two red crosses on top.
 Keep trekking, passing the first side path (unmarked) on the right until you see another trail on your right-hand side that is marked with a smaller cluster of signs for Hostal Llulu llama and Hostal Cloud Forest, where you will turn right.
-After 7-10 minutes on this path, you will need to look on your left for a small footpath in the grass that is unmarked.
-Some people have stacked a small pile of stones to indicate the path, but it is entirely easy to miss, so be vigilant (picture below).
+After 7-10 minutes on this path, you will need to look to your left for a small footpath in the grass that is unmarked.
+Some people have stacked a small pile of stones to indicate the path, but it is entirely easy to miss, so be vigilant.
 This small path descends into the valley and will eventually take you to a road.

 - Upon reaching the road, turn right.
-You will continue down the road following a slight left-hand curve, then right curve, until you see another left hand curve with a small path jutting off of it.
-The path has a barbed wire fence alongside it, and you can also confirm this is the correct path because just a few steps into it, you will see a fence post (thin tree trunk) that has been spray-painted green, orange, and white.
+You will continue down the road following a slight left-hand curve, then a right curve until you see another left-hand curve with a small path jutting off of it.
+The path has a barbed wire fence alongside it, and you can also confirm this is the correct path because, just a few steps into it, you will see a fence post (thin tree trunk) that has been spray-painted green, orange, and white.

 - Take the small descending grassy footpath that’s located directly to the right of the two homes.
 This path will take you down to a river and a concrete bridge. **There’s a chance there may be a person standing at this intersection demanding some money to use the path (this happened to us).
 It does not cost any money to trek the Quilotoa trail, so politely refuse their request and keep on the path.

-- Walk across the concrete bridge, turn right, and then just 20-30 meters after that you will see a footpath on the left marked with several spray painted rocks along the way.
+- Walk across the concrete bridge, turn right, and then just 20-30 meters; then you will see a footpath on the left marked with several spray-painted rocks along the way.
 This path will take you into a steep ascent up a muddy (depending on the season) path until you reach a dirt road, which you will turn left on.

 Day 2: Insilivi to Chugchilan // 12.4 km // 4 – 6 hours of active trekking time